krypt0k1/hsmtool/README.md

 # 💡 Usage

-The main entry point for the tool is hsm_tool.py.
+The main entry point for the tool is hsmtool.py.
 1. Start the Tool

-    python hsm_tool.py
+    python hsmtool

 Upon successful execution, you will be prompted to select a PKCS#11 token and enter its PIN.
 After establishing a session, the main menu will be displayed.